mkstowe/ave_keyboard/README.md

 - NO IN-SWITCH LEDs (Prettier PCB and I never use shine-through keycaps)

 - PCB is only compatible with MX-Style Switches (Cherry, Gateron, Kaihl, etc.)

-### **Conclusion README Notes:**

-From the very begining I wanted Ave to be project we all could share and modify together and as such, this directory serves to give everything "Ave.
-Related" out and into the public hands.

-Wheather it be for a love of building one more keyboard, or a reference tool of sorts for your own projects.

-***Side Note:** Currently the KiCad Project Files will be on hold Untill I can get them more "user friendly" and organized.